 When you live in NYC, it’s not unusual for the landlord or property manager to throw in heat and hot water costs with your rent.
 That means you’ll be paying for any cable services wanted and the electricity.
 What’s nice about living here is that what you see is what you get.
 Most landlords even provide gas.

 You can spot what is paid for in the lease.
-Depending on your credit history, these third-party services might request a deposit before they’ll schedule an installation.
+Then, depending on your credit history, these third-party services might request a deposit before they’ll schedule an installation.

 5. Home Type Costs